nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `rdel INDEX`
 * `INDEX` refers to the index number shown in the displayed resident list. `INDEX` **must be a positive integer 1,2,3, ...**.
-*  A resident `allocated` to a room cannot be deleted until it is first `deallocated`.
+*  A resident allocated to a room cannot be deleted until it is first deallocated.
+Run `dealloc` commmand before deletion. e.g. `dealloc n/John Tan r/03-100`.

 Example:
 * `rdel 1` deletes the 1st resident in the resident list.